ReZeroE/StarRail/README.md

 Features in development:
 - `starrail` UI
-- Auto Resources Grind
+- Auto Grind
+  - Calyx Variations
+  - Simulated Universe (planning)
-- Auto Daily Login and In-Game Award Collection
+- Auto Daily Login and In-Game Reward Collection
 - Scheduler System For Schdeduling Tasks (login + grind + etc.)

+Due to the extended development cycle of the UI, we have decided to prioritize the release of features through the Command Line Interface (CLI) first.

 ***